LikhithaShettyU/LinkedClone/README.md

 # LinkedIn Clone

-This project is a LinkedIn clone built with React, Redux, and Firebase, simulating core LinkedIn features like user login, posting, and a real-time feed.
+This project built with React, Redux, and Firebase, simulating core features like user login, posting, and a real-time feed.
 The app uses Firebase for backend functionality, including authentication and Firestore for data storage.

 ## Features